Walk in the Footsteps of the Samurai

 Here at this museum you can see an enormous, elaborate diorama recreating the area around Inuyama Castle during the Edo Period as well as precious artwork and handicrafts.

-Dressed in gorgeous period clothing, the Matsumoto Castle Hospitality Team welcomes visitors to Matsumoto Castle, which is designated as a National Treasure of Japan.
+Dressed in gorgeous period clothing, the Matsumoto Castle Omotenashitai welcomes visitors to Matsumoto Castle, which is designated as a National Treasure of Japan.
 This unique omotenashitai comprises military commanders, ninja, and princesses.
 Take photographs with the team!

 Here at this studio you can dress-up as a Samurai and experience sword-fighting.
 You can also dress up in a helmet and armor or period clothing and take a stroll around town.